bitbldr/sprocket/README.md

     update,
   )

-  // Example effect that runs whenever the `time` variable changes and has a cleanup function use ctx <- effect(
+  // Example effect that runs once when the component is mounted
+  // and has a cleanup function that runs when the component is unmounted use ctx <- effect(
     ctx,
     fn() {